developer-note/developer-note.github.io/docs/java/designprinciples/index.md

 - cost of prioritizing fast delivery over code quality for longer period of time
 - it is ok to chose Fast delivery over Code quality but always chosing leads to high technical debt
+- always pay techinical debt
     - `Cost of Change` increases over the years
     - `Customer Responsiveness` decreases over the years

 # SOLID